Standards of Academic Integrity and University Code of Conduct

 Late Assignment Policy

-- More than 2 weeks late will receive a zero unless granted an extension by City Vision’s president.
+• More than 2 weeks late will receive a zero unless the student has been granted an extension by City Vision’s Academic Administration.
 Extensions are typically granted only for exceptional circumstances, such as an illness that would prevent you from doing course work at this time, or the death of a family member.
-For students with documented disabilities, we cannot extend this further except for in rare exceptions due to the difficulty that extremely late assignment submissions create in meeting US Department of Education requirements.
+For students with documented disabilities, we cannot extend this further except for in rare cases, since extremely late assignment submissions make it difficult to meet US Department of Education requirements for regular student participation.

 Course Extension Policy

-- Applications for extension must be submitted via the online extension request form no later than two days before the course ends.
+2. Applications for extension should be submitted via the online extension request form.

-- In order for a course extension to be approved, the student and his/her professor must agree upon a date by which he/she will have completed all the remaining assignments in the course.
+7. In order for a course extension to be approved, the student and the approver of the extension must agree upon a date by which he/she will have completed all the remaining assignments in the course.

 Incomplete Grades Policy